 If you're buying a house you need a building inspection.
 Apartments require a strata inspection or report.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-When you're buying a property, it's crucial to have the proper reports prepared before you sign a contract.
-The type of report you need will vary depending on the type of property you're buying.
+When you're buying a property, getting pest and building inspections or a strata report can give you a lot of extra information so you know more about what you're really buying.
 If you're buying a house, you'll need a building and pest inspection report.
 If you're buying a unit, you'll need a strata inspection report.